 Vienna’s largest urban market has been around since 1786.
 From Monday to Saturday this is the perfect place, not only to get you something to eat or to shop, but also to immerse yourself in Vienna’s culture.

 Much of what you’ll find at the Wiener Naschmarkt are products not often found in regular supermarkets.
 The around 170 sales stalls and shops at Naschmarkt work under the motto “What you cannot find on Naschmarkt, you do not need”!
 Hence, the selection of products is therefore huge.
-Furthermore, in the evening when the stalls and shops close, part of the Naschmarkt turns into a sort of restaurant or food stall street.
-Stalls or eateries, they all offer a wide range of international products.

 Click on the images to enlarge >>